Ram Charan: Other work

 Charan is an equestrian.
 The Hans India reported that he had learnt horse-riding in his childhood.
 In September 2011, he started his own polo team Ram Charan Hyderabad Polo Riding Club.
 He also served on the board of directors of Maa TV.
 In 2009, he became a spokesperson for Pepsi's advertisement campaigns.

 Turbo Megha Airways Private Limited was incorporated in March 2013, with Charan and Vankayalapati Umesh as promoters.
 In early July 2015, the airline adopted the brand name TruJet.
 It received its air operator's certificate for regional operations from the Directorate General of Civil Aviation on 7 July 2015.
 He is also the spokesman and co-owner of the obstacle running series Devil's circuit.

 Charan started his own film production company Konidela Production Company in 2016.
 The first film produced from the studio is his father Chiranjeevi's 150th film Khaidi No. 150 (2017).
 The film grossed over ₹164 crore at the box office, on a budget of ₹50 crore.
 Following the success of the film, he again collaborated with his father and produced Sye Raa Narasimha Reddy (2019) with a production budget of ₹270–300 crore.

+In May 2023, he announced a partnership with Vikram Reddy, of UV Creations, to launch the production house, V Mega Pictures.
+Within the same month, V Mega Pictures announced its collaboration with Abhishek Agarwal Arts, for the production of their first film, The India House, starring Nikhil Siddharth and Anupam Kher as Shyamji Krishna Varma.

+In 2025, Charan was selected as the brand ambassador of Archery Premier League.

 Philanthropy

-He often organizes blood donation camps.
+He often organises blood donation camps.
 On 26 May 2021, Charan launched oxygen banks along with his father Chiranjeevi, through Chiranjeevi Charitable Trust.
 Started initially in Anantapur and Guntur districts of Andhra Pradesh, they were later launched various other regions in India, including Telangana.
 These were launched due to the shortage of oxygen cylinders, ventilators and concentrators, during the second wave of COVID-19 pandemic in India.

 Personal life

 Ram Charan is married to Upasana Kamineni, the vice-chairman of Apollo Charity and Chief Editor of B Positive magazine.
-Kamineni is the daughter of Shobana Kamineni and the granddaughter of Prathap C. Reddy, the Executive Chairman of the Apollo Hospitals.
+Kamineni is the daughter of Shobana Kamineni and the granddaughter of Prathap C. Reddy, founder and executive chairman of India's first corporate hospital chain, Apollo Hospitals.
 They were engaged in December 2011, and subsequently married on 14 June 2012 at the Temple Trees Farm House in Hyderabad.
-According to an article published by the NewsX, both Charan and Kamineni were friends until ninth grade in the same school at Chennai, Tamil Nadu.
-On 12th December, 2022 he announced on his instagram that the couple is expecting their first child together.
+According to an article published by NewsX, both Charan and Upasana were friends until ninth grade in the same school at Chennai, Tamil Nadu.
+On 20 June 2023, the couple had their first child, a daughter.